Joanne Wood: Return to flyweight

 Wood faced Lauren Murphy on 12 June 2021 at UFC 263.
 She lost the fight via split decision.

 As the first bout of her new, multi-fight contract, Wood was scheduled to face Alexa Grasso on 20 November 2021 at UFC Fight Night 198.
 However, Grasso was forced to pull out from the event due to injury and she was replaced by Taila Santos.
 She lost the bout via rear-naked choke at the end of the first round.

-Wood faced Alexa Grasso in a re-scheduled bout on 26 March 2022 at UFC on ESPN 33.
+Wood faced Alexa Grasso in a rescheduled bout on 26 March 2022 at UFC on ESPN 33.
 She lost the fight via a rear-naked choke in the first round.

-Wood faced Luana Carolina on March 18, 2023 at UFC 286.
+Wood faced Luana Carolina on 18 March 2023 at UFC 286.
 She won the bout via split decision.

+Wood was scheduled to face Priscila Cachoeira at UFC 291 on 29 July 2023.
+Wood pulled out of the fight due to undisclosed reasons and was replaced by Miranda Maverick.

+Wood faced Maryna Moroz on March 9, 2024, at UFC 299.
+She won the bout by split decision and announced her retirement during the post-fight interview.

 Personal life

 Wood was previously engaged to her former coach James Doolan until 2015.
 She became engaged to Syndicate MMA head coach John Wood in October 2019, and the couple were married in October 2021.

 She took up residence in Las Vegas in March 2018, having previously lived and trained in Montreal.